Table of Contents

 5. Practice your pitch before the actual negotiation

-Your pitch is an opportunity to convince prospective employers that you are indeed worthy of the salary you are asking.
+Your pitch is an opportunity to convince prospective employers that you are indeed worthy of the salary you are asking for.
 How you articulate your value is key to achieving a successful outcome.
 Thus, impromptu is not an advisable strategy for negotiation.
 Rehearsing your pitch is a must.

 Practicing your pitch will allow you to review the essential aspects of your experience, skills, and accomplishments that will bring value to your prospective employers.
 Summarize the key points you want to propose in your negotiation.
 Practice using a mirror, video, or with a friend.
 This will enable you to feel the cadence of your speaking points out loud in a conversational setting.
 As you become more comfortable with your pitch, the probability of achieving a successful negotiation increases.